Best Poker Tools & Software in 2026: Solvers, HUDs, Trackers & More

 PIO Solver is a cornerstone for thousands of serious poker players worldwide.
 Many players I know swear by PIO Solver’s accuracy in solving complex game trees, node-locking for custom opponent modeling, and precise EV calculations.

 PIO Solver is the best solver available.
-It is powerful, precise and you can customise it however you like.
-You can define every part of the game tree: bet sizes, future actions, blockers, sizings, rake structures and more.
+It is powerful, and precise, and you can customize it however you like.
+You can define every part of the game tree: bet sizes, future actions, blockers, sizings, rake structures, and more.
 But its interface is technical, and solving requires high CPU power.

 GTO+